Key takeaways

 The Drivers of Demand

 The IEA highlighted several key elements boosting the solar sector's momentum.
 One of them is a rapid expansion of energy storage installations, reaching over 4.8 GW, and an uptick in electric vehicle demand, with close to a million new users.
 Additionally, the Biden administration's focus on clean energy initiatives, including support for technologies like heat pumps and boosting EV infrastructure, also contributed to the sector's expansion.
 Hyundai Solar offers cutting-edge solar energy solutions for sustainable power generation and environmental conservation.
+In 2024, solar is expected to provide 60% of new U.S. electricity, showcasing its growing importance.

 Use your own personal savings calculation to shop and compare top providers